-The k5 model was first trained on an initial train/validation set of 5.3 million observations in early 2023. '.
-This strategy is the result of a trade-off between the duration of the full training (several days) and the completeness of the learning database.
+The k5 model was first trained on an initial train/validation base comprising almost 5.3 million observations at the beginning of 2023.
+Then, the weights were re-estimated in a fine-tuning step consisting of 10 optimization epochs on the entire train/validation base including 42,328 observations from 2018, 2019, 2021 manually coded during the first half of 2023 corresponding to part of the manual recovery targeted for 2018 and 2019 and for 2021.
+This strategy is the result of a trade-off between the model's full training times (several days) and the completeness of the learning base.